Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Conclusion

 \section{Conclusion}

 In this work, we design \name{} for LLM-based mobility simulation.
-It leverages mobility measures from shared data as guidance to adjust individual-level prompts in order to reproduce realistic population-level mobility behavior.
-Our framework applies coarse-grained adjustment strategies guided by mobility measures, progressively enabling fine-grained individual-level adaptation while satisfying multiple population-level mobility objectives under a limited budget.
+It leverages scaling laws of human mobility from shared data as guidance to adjust individual-level prompts in order to reproduce realistic population-level mobility behavior.
+Our framework applies coarse-grained adjustment strategies guided by scaling laws of human mobility, progressively enabling fine-grained individual-level adaptation while satisfying multiple population-level mobility objectives under a limited budget.
 Experiments show that \name{} significantly outperforms other LLM-based simulations.